Vectorial1024/v1024_civilian_fleets/README.md

   - ~~Required: also allows adding the right-click menus~~ No longer used for this purpose since everything is now based on the Mimic assignment
   - Their Steam Workshop page: https://steamcommunity.com/sharedfiles/filedetails/?id=2042901274

-## Cross-Mod Compatibility
+## Built-In Cross-Mod Compatibility
-This mod also supports the following civilian default behaviors from other mods:
+This mod also supports the following civilian default behaviors from other mods as part of the built-in features:

 - TaterTrade (maintained by DeadAirRT)
   - Their GitHub repository: https://github.com/DeadAirRT/TaterTrader